Royal Yugoslav Navy: Wartime

 In case of war or national emergency, the Naval Staff was to become directly subordinate to the Supreme Command.
 The Naval Staff would command the fleet, river flotilla, Maritime Air Force and Naval Coastal Command.
 All other naval establishments would remain under the control of the Navy Section of the Ministry of Army and Navy.
 There were a few exceptions to these general arrangements.
 For example, the naval detachments on Lake Ohrid and Lake Scutari were subordinated to the local army districts, and the Naval Coastal Command was subordinated to the Royal Yugoslav Army's Coastal Defence Command.
 In case of mobilisation, the navy would need to requisition about 250 sea-going and 25 river vessels.

 Logistics and personnel

 The primary base for the KM was in the Bay of Kotor on the southern Adriatic coast.
-It encompassed the Tivat Arsenal and a number of schools and other establishments.
+It encompassed the Tivat Arsenal and several schools and other establishments.
 Other bases were located at Šibenik in central Dalmatia and Selce in the northern Adriatic.
 The Yugoslav coastline extended for 560 km, and there were over 600 Yugoslav islands in the Adriatic.
 The main riverine port was at Novi Sad on the Danube.
 Throughout its existence, the KM struggled with logistical difficulties associated with foreign-made ships and naval armament.
 The KM grew from slightly over 3,000 officers and men soon after its establishment to a strength of more than 9,000 immediately prior to World War II.
 Ship crews ranged from 240 for the flotilla leader Dubrovnik and 145 for the Beograd-class destroyers, to just five for the Uskok-class MTBs.